-- 1. Promote more local / community identity in School District including establishing intergovernmental dialogue with School District - 2.
-Pursue opportunities for green initiatives - 3.
-Establish a dog park in North Aurora - 4.
+- 1. Continue to identify ways to promote our community identity - 2.
+Explore opportunities to enhance the Veterans' Memorial and increase its awareness - 3.
+Promote more local / community identity in School District including establishing intergovernmental dialogue with School District - 4.
+Pursue opportunities for green initiatives - 5.
+Establish a dog park in North Aurora - 6.
 Explore opportunities to create and increase community events and activities